elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

     <br />
     <div></div>

-- Single Responsibility Principle.
-You can extract the communications between various components into a single place, making it easier to comprehend and maintain.
+- Singular Responsibility Principle -- You may consolidate the communications between numerous components into a single location, making them easier to understand and maintain.
-- Open/Closed Principle.
-You can introduce new mediators without having to change the actual components.
+- The Open/Closed Principle You can add new mediators without changing the key components.
-- You can reduce coupling between various components of a program.
+- You can reduce coupling between software components.
-- You can reuse individual components more easily.
+- Individual components can be reused more quickly.

 <br />
   </div>